Schedule of Activities

 Join certified tracker Kristen Lamb, member of the Nottingham Conservation Commission and Executive Director of the Center for Wildlife, for a guided walk looking at various wildlife tracks and signs.

-• Demonstration: Fly Tying
+• Fly Tying Demonstrations

-Time: 9:00 AM — 11:00 AM | Location: Aquatic Ecology Station
+Time: 9:00 AM — 11:00 AM | Location: Aquatic Ecology Station (Marston Farm)

-Leader: Kam Bounds | Capacity: 30
+Leader: Kam Bounds

 Learn the art of fly tying from experienced angler and fly tying artist Kam Bounds.

-• Presentation: Aquatic Exotic Species
+• Aquatic Exotic Species Presentation (Offsite)

 Time: 9:00 AM — 10:00 AM | Location: Nottingham Town Hall